kew-myco/its_glue/README.md

 **ITS to OTUs/Identifcations**:   `pipe_two.classify_cluster.sh`

-**[UNDER DEVELOPMENT]**

 The second section of the pipeline handles OTU picking.
 It first classifies sequences against a specified reference database, using **sintax** via **vsearch**.
 Then, if desired, unmatched sequences (to a specified taxonomic level) can be clustered into denovo OTUs and cluster centroids tentatively identifed, again with **sintax**.
-This process is both tricky and contentious - more development to come.

 Again, the functionality is wrapped into a single script: